Cal visits Jaquez and No. 4 UCLA - WTOP News

 Los Angeles; Saturday, 10:30 p.m.
 EST

-BOTTOM LINE: No. 4 UCLA hosts the California Golden Bears after Jaime Jaquez Jr. scored 26 points in UCLA’s 73-64 victory over the Stanford Cardinal.
+BOTTOM LINE: No. 4 UCLA takes on the California Golden Bears after Jaime Jaquez Jr. scored 26 points in UCLA’s 73-64 victory over the Stanford Cardinal.

-The Bruins are 14-0 on their home court.
+The Bruins have gone 14-0 at home.
 UCLA averages 73.9 points and has outscored opponents by 13.9 points per game.

-The Golden Bears have gone 2-13 against Pac-12 opponents.
-Cal is 0-3 in one-possession games.
+The Golden Bears are 2-13 in conference matchups.
+Cal allows 69.8 points to opponents and has been outscored by 10.5 points per game.

+The Bruins and Golden Bears match up Saturday for the first time in conference play this season.

 LAST 10 GAMES: Bruins: 8-2, averaging 67.7 points, 33.0 rebounds, 13.9 assists, 9.1 steals and 4.3 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 58.7 points per game.